|Keep up with us!

 For surnames ending in A, B or C, you may also search the index by using TopSCHOLAR® and entering the search terms: Park City Daily News Obituary Index."

 Photographs, taken in south central Kentucky during the late 19th and early 20th centuries, document families, places, buildings, activities, and events.
-Over 10,000 vintage postcards, emphasizing Kentucky images but including a wide variety of subject matter and types of cards, further enhance the collection.
-An example of the Bowling Green, KY collections can be found at the site: Through the Eyes of Leon Garrett
+Over 10,000 vintage postcards, emphasizing Kentucky images, include a wide variety of subjects, that further enhance the collection.

 From Kentucky musicians’ collections as well as private homes, over 2000 pieces of sheet music published been 1840 to 1950 document that 100 years of music in Southern Kentucky.
 In recent years, local disc jockeys and musicians have greatly enhanced our collection, donating modern sound recordings and posters of local performers.
 Search online using KenCat.

 Robert Penn Warren (1905-1989) lived in Kentucky for a relatively short part of his life, but Kentucky remained with him throughout his eighty-four years.
 Because of close ties with family and friends in south-central Kentucky, his family chose to give his personal library to Western Kentucky University after his death.
 In presenting the collection to the university, Warren's wife Eleanor Clark said she wanted others to have access to these items because of their "intimate working importance" to Warren.
 Search online using TOPCAT to discover the holdings of the Kentucky Collection and the Robert Penn Warren Library of the Special Collections Library.
 Additional information about Warren and the donations made specifically to the Robert Penn Warren Library, read the Robert Penn Warren Library.